Search

 The bottom line when it comes to using premium: follow your owner’s manual and use the specified octane.
 Using premium in a vehicle designed for regular will not result in measurable mpg gains.

-In conclusion, optimizing fuel efficiency for your Subaru not only saves you money but also ensures a smoother driving experience.
-By keeping your vehicle uncluttered inside and out, maintaining proper tire pressure, and opting for lightweight wheels, you can significantly improve your MPG.
-Adopting mindful driving habits, staying on top of regular maintenance, and filling up at reputable gas stations with periodic fuel additives will further enhance your vehicle’s performance and fuel economy.
+Adopting mindful driving habits, staying on top of regular maintenance, and filling up at reputable gas stations with periodic fuel additives will further preserve your vehicle’s performance and fuel economy.
 So, let’s drive smart, drive efficiently, and enjoy the benefits of a well-tuned vehicle.
 Happy driving, and remember to explore safely!